 If your Dutch resident permit expires, you can apply to extend it or opt for a different permit.
 If you plan on leaving the Netherlands instead, you must deregister and return your permit.

-If you are the holder of a Dutch residence permit that is about to expire, you may be eligible to extend it depending on the type of permit.
-Not all permits can be extended, however, in which case you might qualify for a new residence permit based on a different purpose of stay.
+Do you hold a Dutch residence permit that is about to expire?
+You may be eligible to extend it depending on the type of permit.
+Not all permits are eligible for extension, however; in this case, you might qualify for a new residence permit based on a different purpose of stay.
 Otherwise, you will have to leave the country, which also requires action on your behalf.
 Additionally, any changes in your residence situation in the Netherlands must be reported, or you could face a fine.

 In guide explains what to do in the following circumstances: